JanMarvin/readspss/README.md

 # Readspss

 Experimental R package using Rcpp to parse a sav-file into a data.frame().
-It may work.
+It works.
 Testing is welcome though the package is still at a experimental stage and the package can crash.
-The current package imports numerics and strings into a data frame.
-Long strings are currently not implemented.
+The current package imports everything into a data frame.
+Including long strings and labels.

-Because of the R code wrapped around the Rcpp-Function the package is way slower than havens read_sav, but it is still a bit faster than foreigns read.spss (tested with a minimal example).
+Because of the R code wrapped Rcpp-Function the package is pretty fast.
+Though since SPSS files can not be trustet (!) some tasks need to be handled in while() loops and vectors need to be increased on the fly (generally not the best idea).
+The R code for factor conversion slows things down a bit, changing encoding even more.
+In comparisson to `haven:read_sav` and `foreign:read.spss` this package reads a few more files and reads them correctly, but it is still in early stages and only(tested with minimal examples).
-In contrast to the other packages readspss ships some additional informations like the datalabel, date- and timestamp.
+In addition readspss ships some additional informations like the datalabel, date- and timestamp.

 ## Installation